Roofing marketing companies have gotten better than ever.

 2. Roofing Marketers – 5 Stars (Based on 4 Reviews)

-Roofing Marketers is a great deal in that they do some SEO, Google ads, and Facebook ads.
-They set up ‘remarketing’ for you so people that go to your site see your ads all over.
+Roofing Marketers are a great deal in that they do some multichannel marketing.
+They set up ‘remarketing’ for you so people who go to your site see your ads all over.
 They refer to it as Omnipresence, and they are very dedicated to the roofing industry.

 3. Ascend Digital Agency – 5 Stars (Based on 20 Reviews)

 Michael Stearns and Ascend Digital Agency have a ton of people in the Roofing Facebook groups vouching for them, and swearing by the lead flow.
-They can help you set up your Google ads, get started on SEO, and allows for a ‘paid discovery’ before you need to buy something bigger.
-Michael is very communicative according to reviews and gets the leads he promises.
+They can help you set up your Google ads and allow for a ‘paid discovery’ before buying something bigger.
+Michael is very communicative, according to reviews, and gets the leads he promises.

 4. Contractor Dynamics – 5 Stars (Based on 26 Reviews)

 Contractor Dynamics is more of a marketing training agency with videos and weekly workshops, as well as workshops for your team.
-Joseph Hughes is a respected voice in the roofing space, speaks at events, and they have deep expertise in Facebook ad training, in particular.
+Joseph Hughes is a respected voice in the roofing space, speaks at events, and has deep expertise in Facebook ad training, in particular.

 5. Dope Marketing – 4.5 Stars (Based on 40 Reviews)

-Not to mention yard signs, Christmas cards for your customers, and tons of traditional print stuff as well.
+Not to mention yard signs, Christmas cards for your customers, and tons of traditional print stuff.